strozfriedberg/lightgrep/README.md

 ![Example of `lightgrep pytest/keys/----10.txt pytest/corpora/norvig1mb.txt`](documentation/gifs/lightgrep_search.gif)

+For convenience a single keyword can be provided with the `-p <keyword>` option.

+#### Encodings and Unicode

+Lightgrep always searches its input as binary.
+Patterns are parsed as Unicode and then transformed to binary according to the selected encodings.
+Lightgrep will search for all forms of a given pattern and report the encoding for each search hit.
+By default, Lightgrep will search in US-ASCII, matching only 7-bit ASCII characters.

+Multiple encodings may be specified by repeating the `-e/--encoding` flag with different encodings as arguments.
+Lightgrep uses the [ICU libraries](https://icu.unicode.org/) both for handling Unicode names and properties used in patterns and for handling how patterns are represented in binary for specified encodings.
+For English searches, `-e UTF-8 -e UTF-16LE` are good options to use, as UTF-8 is a superset of US-ASCII and both encodings provide full Unicode compatibility and are widely in use on contemporary operating systems.
+For non-English searches, however, users may want to specify additional single-byte [encodings/code pages](https://en.wikipedia.org/wiki/Code_page), e.g., cp1251.

+The Unicode standard changes over time and the ICU libraries are updated to suit.
+Depending how lightgrep was built and which version of the ICU libraries were used, lightgrep may not be up-to-date with the latest Unicode standard.
+To get a list of which encodings Lightgrep understands, use `lightgrep --list-encodings` (the list will be long, so you may want to pipe to `less` or redirect to a file).
+Please note that encodings often have a "canonical" name and several alternate names.

 Technical Info
 --------------
 Lightgrep is implemented in portable C++17 but exposes a concise C API.
 The core of the API is defined in [include/lightgrep/api.h](./include/lightgrep/api.h).
 You can see a small example program at [c_example/main.c](./c_example/main.c).